 Apply by March 31st.

-In 2020—following a rigorous application process that considered both academic excellence and community engagement—we awarded 12 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
-Additionally, three graduate students received merit scholarships to support their continuing education.
+In 2022—following a rigorous application process that considered both academic excellence and community engagement—we awarded 9 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
+Additionally, five graduate students received merit scholarships to support their continuing education.